stanye/stanye/README.md

 # VuePress Blog

-This directory is my Blog powered By [VuePress](https://vuepress.vuejs.org/) app , and be deployed with ZEIT Now and zero configuration.
+This directory is my blog powered by [VuePress](https://vuepress.vuejs.org/) app , and be deployed with ZEIT Now and zero configuration.